 Brenda Holbrook, Program Coordinator

 Brenda joined Voices for Children as the full-time Program Coordinator in June 0f 2018.
-Brenda serves as part of the management team at Voices and supervises all of the back end functions of our offices and our program.
+She serves alongside the management team.
+Brenda is the glue to all of the back-end functions of our offices and our program.

 Brenda has a Bachelor of Arts Degree in Fine Arts from Hanover College, where she also studied education and later earned her Transition to Teaching Certificate from Goshen College.
 She has always been driven by a desire to help children and has over 15 years of experience in education and youth development as well as an extensive background in small business.

 Angie first came to Voices for Children as a CASA volunteer in November of 2018.
 In October of 2019, she transitioned to the role of full-time Staff Advocate where she served directly as a Court Advocate for up to 30 children.
 From this position, Angie was promoted to Lead Volunteer Coordinator in December 2021.